“It’s Miserable”: What It’s Really Like to Sleep On ”Survivor,” According to Former Contestants

 survivor logo on TV screen

 It’s that time of year again… CBS’s hit reality competition show Survivor is back for its 47th season.
-The first episode of the new season premiered on September 18th, so you might already be wondering just what it’s like for people who are competing on Survivor
+The first episode of the new season premiered on September 18th, and will air each Wednesday night until this season wraps up.
+If you’ve been tuning in so far this season, you might already be wondering just what it’s like for people who are competing on Survivor

 For those of you who aren’t familiar with Survivor, the premise is pretty simple: anywhere from 16 to 20 contestants are stranded on a remote island and they must compete in physical, mental, and social challenges to have a shot at winning a $1 million prize.
 However, contestants have to complete these challenges while living in the jungle.
 That means for about one whole month, players are eating and sleeping outdoors.